- Get to know and learn from one of South African foremost food experts

 - Common mistakes and how to fix it

-- Easy to follow fail-safe recipes including brand new recipes from Karen’s latest cookbook
+- Easy to follow fail-safe recipes including fail-safe recipes

 - Enjoy a full weekend in the beating heart of the Karoo’s larder making new friends